nathanbowley98/Site/index.md

 - [Mock Exam Generator](https://github.com/nathanbowley98/MockExamGenerator)
 - [Screen Pixel Color Detector Program](https://github.com/nathanbowley98/ScreenPixel)

-## Jekyll Themes
+# Knowledge In:

+- Java (Current TA for CSCI1110, grader for CSCI1110, knowledgable in object orientated programming design, data structures, and programming complexities)
+- Python 3 (included Numpy, Pandas, matplotlib and other data science research tools)
+- some matlab
+- Willing to learn new programming language if needed.

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/nathanbowley98/Site/settings).
+My site uses the layout and styles from the Jekyll theme I selected in my [repository settings](https://github.com/nathanbowley98/Site/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.